Homological stability of topological moduli spaces

-Furthermore, in \cref{section:extensionsmanifolds}, we provide a short discussion of how our methods can be applied to incorporate the case of certain stably parallizable $(2n-1)$-connected $(4n+1)$-manifolds $\bar{X}$ and $2$-connected $W$.
-This extends stability results by Perlmutter \cite{PerlmutterLinkingforms}.
-Similarly, we also enhance work of Kupers \cite{Kupers} on homeomorphisms of topological manifolds and automorphisms of piecewise linear manifolds.
+Furthermore, in \cref{section:extensionsmanifolds}, we provide a short discussion of how our methods can be applied to the case of certain stably parallelisable $(2n-1)$-connected $(4n+1)$-manifolds $X$ and $2$-connected $W$, extending stability results by Perlmutter \cite{PerlmutterLinkingforms}.
+Similarly, we also briefly explain how to enhance work of Kupers \cite{Kupers} on homeomorphisms of topological manifolds and automorphisms of piecewise linear manifolds.